 By giving your customers a glimpse into your office life, you can give users a sense of the people who work at your company and how they contribute to the culture.
 This is the perfect example of “show, don’t tell”: Rather than tell people that your employees have fun at work, show them with photos and videos.

 Plus, this works as a bonus for recruiting.
-By showing perspective employees what it’s like to work for your company, you can help attract the team you need to succeed.
+By showing prospective employees what it’s like to work for your company, you can help attract the team you need to succeed.

 5) Go behind the scenes with video in Stories